Murf-y/weather-app/README.md

 # weather-app
-this is an " bad weatherapp" made with tkinter for an LAU campus
+this is a " bad weatherapp" made with tkinter for an LAU campus